Surprisingly Serbia – Belgrade & Novi Sad

 But it didn’t make sense to plan 3 weeks in the Balkans without a visit to one of the region’s most prominent nations.
-So here I am, with 2 days to explore the country once considered the “bad boy” of the Balkans.
+So here I am, with two days to explore the country once considered the “bad boy” of the Balkans.

-Since I am visiting all 6 former Yugoslav nations on this trip, I thought a quick history re-cap was in order as I knew embarrassingly little about Yugoslavia myself before arriving here.
+Since I am visiting all 6 former Yugoslav nations on this trip, I thought a quick history re-cap was in order.
+Especially since I knew embarrassingly little about Yugoslavia myself before arriving here.

-In the past few weeks I’ve found that the story of the break-up varies quite a bit depending on who is telling it, but I’ll try to piece together as accurate an account as possible.
+In the past few weeks I’ve found that the story of the break-up varies quite a bit depending on who is telling it.
+But I’ll try to piece together as accurate an account as possible.